-Excel Data Source, Object Data Source and Extract Data Source works in client mode and do not support server mode.
+Excel Data Source, Object Data Source, and Extract Data Source operate in client mode and do not support server mode.
 An attempt to set the DataProcessingMode property results in the NotSupportedException.

 OLAP Data Source works in server mode specified for the Analysis Services instance.
 Refer to the Determine the Server Mode of an Analysis Services Instance article for more information.

 The IsServerModeSupported property for all data source types allows you to determine whether the current data source supports server-side data processing.